Last Updated on February 11, 2023

 Invest in a slow feeder so they don’t scarf down their food, which can lead to health complications.

 Remember: if you don’t see their waist, they are obese.
 You’ll need to control his portions more firmly and stick to an exercise routine.

 Since they are so Tiny, do pocket Beagles have any health issues?

 This breed is predisposed to cherry eyes (where a gland in the eyelid swells up).
-They can also get glaucoma, cataracts, retinal dysplasia, progressive retinal atrophy – all of which can lead to blindness.
+They can also get glaucoma, cataracts, retinal dysplasia, and progressive retinal atrophy – all of which can lead to blindness.
 Dry eye and Distichiasis are also some things to watch out for.

 Pocket Beagles, in particular, might suffer from underdeveloped organs and dwarfism.
-Funny Puppy Syndrome is also often associated by Pocket Beagles.
+Funny Puppy Syndrome is also often associated with Pocket Beagles.
 Why?
 Because runts of the litter usually exhibit it.
 This condition can cause walking disabilities but the puppy might outgrow it.

 They can also suffer from hypothyroidism.
 This is an issue with the thyroid that can cause weight and reproduction problems and make their coat look poorly.

 Other issues that can affect Beagles are Canine Hip Dysplasia, Chinese Beagle Syndrome, Cryptorchidism, Cleft Lip or Palate, Epilepsy, Epiphyseal Dysplasia, Hermaphroditism, Hypoglycemia, Intervertebral Disc Disease and Patellar Luxation.